DixelU/SAFOR/README.md

 * Note volume
 * MIDI's length (read bellow)

-*You should expect some real corruptions on midis with length more than 2^32-1 bytes* You can fix it by compiling your own build were you will should replace **DWORD** with **ULI** in the line:
+*You should expect some real corruptions on midis with length more than 2^32-1 bytes.*
+You can fix it by compiling your own build were you will should replace **DWORD** with **ULI** in the line:
 `#define LTE DWORD `
 If you do that, expect a **huge** memory consuption, which is unallowable in most cases